Tea in the Sahara

 I had almost forgotten how pivotal this second book was within the Tumanbay timeline.
-Not quite an Easter egg hunt, however events which take place in this chapter within the series will surface at the finale stages of the story.
+Not quite an Easter egg hunt, however, events which take place in this chapter within the series will surface at the final stages of the story.

-The mysteries Mya and her legions of black guard soliders march into Tumanbay seizing power beginning the process any new dictatorship performs, eradicate the old regime and rewrite it’s own narrative.
+The mysteries Mya and her legions of black guard soldiers march into Tumanbay seizing power beginning the process any new dictatorship performs, eradicating the old regime and rewriting it’s own narrative.

 Within the stripping out, and pillaging of the previous empire we are introduced to some new Tumanbay talent like the Inquisitor Barakat.
 A ruthless hatchet man hiding behind his unquestionable faith, and allegiance to queen Mya who reminded me of the snake Kaa from Jungle Book.